starbased-co/lazyvim-nix/README.md

 ## Acknowledgments

+- [LazyVim](https://github.com/LazyVim/LazyVim) by [@folke](https://github.com/folke) - The amazing Neovim configuration framework that this flake packages
-This flake is heavily inspired by the setup from [@azuwis](https://github.com/azuwis).
+- This flake is heavily inspired by the setup from [@azuwis](https://github.com/azuwis).
 Thank you for the great foundation!

 ## License